jowr/librefprop.so/readme.md

 There is a Matlab prototype file available from [NIST](http://www.boulder.nist.gov/div838/theory/refprop/Frequently_asked_questions.htm#MatLabApplications "NIST homepage").
 Unfortunately, you have to change a few things in order to use the library on MacOS and GNU/Linux.

 There is a makefile section and a shell script that help you with this.
 After installing the library as described above, you can run `make matlab` in order to use REFPROP with Matlab.
-Run `make matlab` as root user for a system-wide installation.
+Run `make matlab` as root user to download and modify the files.
+Then run `make matlab-install’ as root user for a system-wide installation.

+## Known Issue with `make matlab’ - you need to use the command:
+Before following the first prompt chown USERNAME:wheel refpropm.m
+Before following the second prompt chown USERNAME:wheel rp_proto64.m

 The test.m is a simple code you can use to check if the intergration works.